Welcome to the aristocracy of finance!

 Therefore, within the US, you have the Ivy League System, while in other countries, such as the UK, for example, you can attend the London School of Economics, Cambridge, and Oxford.

-Finish at the top of your class to get noticed!
+Complete your undergraduate degree.
+However, you must finish at the top of your class to get noticed!

-Get an advanced degree.
+3. Get an advanced degree.

 It is true that you can get a job in this field with just a bachelor’s degree.
 However, this is all about improving your chances.

 In other words, making your resume stand out.
 Putting your best foot forward and proving to your potential employers that you out of all the rest have what it takes to work for them and make it in this business.

-Network as much as you can.
+5. Network as much as you can.

 You can read as much literature and as many online articles about investment banking as you want.
 But if you ask an actual investment banker what he does, he will answer using one word – sell.

 This is what they do on a daily basis.
 Try to convince people to hand over gigantic sums of money which then they invest.

 And you know what’s at the center of all this?
 Networking.